-Career Services supports students in their search for meaningful career paths through self-assessment and career planning, internship resources, alumni networking opportunities and job-search-skills training.
-Programming is focused on helping students prepare for the world of work through personal career counseling and assessment, hands-on workshops, career information panels and opportunities for students to connect with potential employers and graduate school options.
+The Center for SUCCESS supports students in their search for meaningful career paths through self-assessment and career planning, internship resources, alumni networking opportunities and job-search-skills training.
+Programming is focused on helping students prepare for the world of work through personal career counseling and assessment, handson workshops, career information panels and opportunities for students to connect with potential employers and graduate school options.

-For more information, please call 773-298-3131 or stop by Room L-208 in the Warde Academic Center.
+For more information on academic and career advising, please call 773-298-3131 or stop by room L-208 in the Warde Academic Center.